rugiraprince/welcome-to-js/lesson-plans/writing-and-reviewing/README.md

 No deliverables.
 Just lots of study time, alone and in groups.
 Here's some ideas for what to focus on after this lesson:

 - Continue studying your favorite online tutorials
 - Study `/4-developing-programs`
 - `/0-flashcards`: ~20 minutes every day (add more cards as you go!)
+- Continue studying your favorite online tutorials
+- Study `/4-developing-programs`
+- `/0-flashcards`: ~20 minutes every day (add more cards as you go!)